Xilinx/Vitis_Libraries/utils/docs/src/tutorial.rst

 Target Audience and Major Features
 ------------------------------------

-Target audience of L1 API are users who is familiar with HLS programming and want to tests / profile / modify utility functions.
+Target audience of L1 API are users who are familiar with HLS programming and want to test / profile / modify utility functions.
 With the HLS test project provided in L1 layer, user could get:

 (1) Function correctness tests, both in c-simulation and co-simulation